PyTAPAS/TAPAS/docs/using_tapas/visualization.rst

   - ``Add rcParam``

     add a matplotlib rcParam key and value pair to temporarily overwrite the current rcParams style sheet.
 In the toolbar, a new or custom rcParams style sheet can be loaded in (see :ref:`main-window` for mor information).
-More infomrations on the various rcParams can be found in the matplotlib  `user guide <https://matplotlib.org/stable/users/explain/customizing.html>`_
+More infomrations on the various rcParams can be found in the matplotlib  `user guide <https://matplotlib.org/stable/users/explain/customizing.html>`_.

+  - ``Figure Size``

+    Set the figure dimensions: first entry width, second entry height.
+Accepted units are inch ("), mm or cm.

+  - ``Show Real Size?``

+    If checked, the figure canvas will be adjusted to match the actual real-world figure dimensions.

+  - ``Figure Font``

+    Select one preinstalled font on your local machine

+  - ``Font Style``

+    Select one available font style of the selected and installed font family

+  - ``Label Size``

+    Set the size of all axes labels, legends, and titles in point.

+  - ``Tick Size``

+    Set the size of all tick labels in point.

+  - ``Format``

+    Select a vector graphic or rastergraphic format.
+If a rastergraphic (e.g. png, jpg, tiff) is selected, the DPI value can be set subsequently.
+If a vector graphics format is selected, the text information can be saved as text or as Path.
+Rendering as text gives the opportunity to change the text with a suitable vector graphics editing program like Inkscape.
+However, different image displaying programs might change the font style and family slightly if the font is not available on the target device.
+Saving as path burrys the text information as object information, so no text editing is possible afterwards.
+However, the text will always be displayed as expected and no preinstalled font is necessary at the target device.

+  - ``Result Dir``

+    Set the path, where the figure will be saved to.
+If none is set, the project path will be used or a file dialog will open up.

+  - ``Save``

+    Save the figure with the current settings to the current directory.
+Depending on the metadata, filenames and subfolders will be automatically created.

-  - ``DeltaA Plot``
+  - ``Save as..``

-    Plot spectral slices at selected delay times
+    Opens a file dialog where the user can select a directory to which the figure will be saved to.

-  - ``Kin Trace``
+  - ``export data``

-    Plot kinetic slices at selected wavelengths
+    In the figure canvas, ``export data`` saves the data to produce the current figure to CSV using the results directory set in the ``Figure Style Widget``.